-Orientation Week, commonly referred to as Frosh Week, is a week (your first!) designed to welcome you to university.
+Orientation Week, commonly referred to as Frosh Week, is a week long event designed to help you transition to your new social and academic environment at Queen's.

 There are two parts to the week:

-The week is designed to be fun and informative, and get you ready for your time at Queen's!
+The week is designed to be fun and welcoming, and get you ready for your time at Queen's!

 ABSOLUTELY NOT.
 Hazing activities are expressly forbidden.
 Orientation Week is designed to be fun, inclusive, and welcoming.